VAT on professional services

 In other words, the purpose of VAT is to tax acts or activities such as the sale of goods, the provision of independent services, the leasing of goods and the importation of goods and services.

-Let’s take an example: As a lawyer, I charge a client one hundred thousand pesos for my professional services.
-In the same month that they pay me, I had expenses of fifty thousand pesos, which, because they were necessary for the performance of my services, I could deduct, as payment of office rent, stationery, gasoline, etc. Therefore, my income less deductions in that month was fifty thousand pesos, not one hundred thousand.
+Let’s take an example: As a lawyer, I charge a client for my professional services one hundred thousand pesos, in the same month that they pay me I had expenses of fifty thousand pesos that, because they were necessary for the performance of my services, I could deduct them, as rent payment. from the office, stationery, gasoline, etc. Therefore, my income less deductions in that month was fifty thousand pesos, not one hundred thousand.
 ISR is calculated based on what actually increased my assets, which were fifty thousand pesos, on which I have to pay said tax according to the rate that applies to me (30%).

 However, following the same example, VAT is calculated on the one hundred thousand pesos, which was my gross income without deductions, on the rate of 16% (because it is not a border area in which the percentage is lower for reasons of competitiveness) This is because what is levied by this tax is the activity (professional services) and not the increase in assets.